falconmick/BlogSpritzer/README.md

         window.opener.postMessage(hash, origin);
     }
 </script>
----
+'''

 Don't worry that when you browse the page it looks blank, this is used by Spritz to manage user sesions.

 ##### NOTE:
-I havn't tested these instructions from scratch in a new blog, so there might be some missing information.
+I haven’t tested these instructions from scratch in a new blog, so there might be some missing information.
 This will be fixed soon.

 ## Contributors